Zhao-Shi-jie/Zhao-Shi-jie/README.md

 - 🤔 I’m looking for help with ...
 -->

-- 🔭 I’m currently learning MPI, Go and ML.
+- ⚡ I am interested in parallel computing, backend development, and ML.
-- 🌱 As a research beginner，my main research interests are HPC&AI.
+- 🌱 As a prospective master's student, my future research will mainly focus on HPC&AI.
 - 📫 How to reach me: zhao_shj2002@126.com
+- 🔭 Meanwhile, I am also considering corporate internship opportunities.
 - 😄 Pronouns: he/him

-**Define and love your life**
+**Define and love your life.**